Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Introduction

-In summary, our work makes the following contributions: \begin{enumerate} \item An empirical evidence showing that rationale components are inconsistently and incompletely distributed across artifact types, highlighting the need for cross-document rationale extractionand synthesis to support developers in understanding the reason behind code changes. \item \tool, a novel LLM-based approach that identifies rationale information across artifacts and synthesizes summaries of each component. \item A user study indicating that developers perceive the generated rationale components as useful for understanding code changes. \item A publicly available dataset of fine-grained, multi-document code change rationale, along with a replication package containing source code, and infrastructure to support reproduction and further research~\cite{package}. \end{enumerate}
+In summary, our work makes the following contributions: \begin{enumerate} \item An empirical study that found that rationale components for a code change, such as the \goal, \need, and \alternative, are fragmented and inconsistently expressed in various software artifacts (issues, pull requests, code reviews, \etc).
+This highlights the need for cross-document rationale identification and synthesis to support developers in understanding the reasons behind code changes.
+To the best of our knowledge, we are the first to study how code change rationale components are documented in software artifacts. \item A novel multi-document LLM-based approach, \tool, that identifies fine-grained rationale component information across diverse artifact kinds and synthesizes summaries of each component. \item A data-driven tool development and evaluation methodology for rationale identification and generation to identify the most effective prompting strategies for \tool.
+Combining reasoning-based few-shot exemplars with task-decomposition prompting leads to accurate and correct rationale summaries ready to be consumed by developers. \item A cross-model sensitivity analysis examining how different LLMs affect the rationale identification and generation modules of \tool. \item A user study that assessed the usefulness of \tool's generated rationale summaries, showing that developers find them useful for understanding code changes and supporting various tasks such as code review, debugging, and documentation. \item A novel dataset of fine-grained, multi-document code change rationale, with rationale content annotated in artifacts associated with 63 commits of five popular and active open source projects.
+This dataset is part of a publicly available replication package that provides source code and infrastructure to support verification and reproduction of work, as well as further research in this area~\cite{package}. \end{enumerate}